JetBrains/kotlin-web-site/docs/topics/exceptions.md

 [//]: # (title: Exceptions)

-Exceptions are key tools for handling runtime errors designed to keep the program running predictably despite encountering issues that could disrupt its normal operation.
+Exceptions are key tools for handling runtime errors.
+They are designed to keep the program running predictably despite encountering issues that could disrupt its normal operation.
 Kotlin simplifies exception management by treating all exceptions as unchecked.
 This means that exceptions can be caught but are not required to be explicitly handled or [declared](https://kotlinlang.org/docs/java-to-kotlin-interop.html#checked-exceptions), unlike in Java.